RealChoki/My-Projects/API/Movie Watchlist/README.md

 # Movie Watchlist

-## A fully functional Movie Watchlist which utilizes an API to retrieve movies that can be added to a Watchlist.
+## A fully functional Movie Watchlist site which utilizes an API to retrieve movies

 - The website is built using HTML, CSS, JavaScript, and an API for retrieving movie data.
 - Additionally, local storage will be utilized to store the user's watchlist, allowing them to add and remove movies as desired.